Liverpool recovers to beat Tottenham 2-1, takes 6-point lead

-It was a reverse of the last meeting between Tottenham and Liverpool in June in the Champions League final, when Salah netted an early penalty.
+“We have the belief and the confidence,” Pochettino said.
+“But we didn’t find a way to keep possession.”

-Liverpool’s breakthrough on its way to a sixth European Cup came when Mousa Sissoko handled after 22 seconds to concede a penalty in Madrid.
-Redemption came after 148 days for the French midfielder, and almost as quickly.
+At least Mousa Sissoko found some early redemption on Merseyside, having handled to concede that penalty in the 2-0 final loss.

-Launching a counterattack after 30 seconds, Sissoko’s surging run left a trail of red shirts in his wake before he picked out Son Heung-min on the left wing.
+Launching a counterattack after 30 seconds on Merseyside, Sissoko’s surging run left a trail of red shirts in his wake before he picked out Son Heung-min on the left wing.

 The South Korea forward brushed past Henderson before his shot hit the bar, helped by a deflection off Dejan Lovren.